jobrouter/typo3-connector/Documentation/usage.rst

 .. note::

-   If you see an error that the key file does not exist, :ref:`generate the key
+   If you get the error message that the key file does not exist, first :ref:`generate the key <configuration-key-generation>`.
-   <configuration-key-generation>` first.

 .. _usage-create-connection: